tagsysx/jGS/README.md

 # jGS: Complex-Valued Gaussian Splatting for RF Signal Processing

+> **⚠️ UNDER DEVELOPMENT** - This project is currently under active development.
+Features may be incomplete, APIs may change, and documentation may be outdated.
+Use at your own discretion.

 A novel adaptation of Gaussian Splatting techniques for complex-valued RF signal representation and processing.

 ## Overview